E2105/manta-simulator/README.md

-# The Manta Somulator
+# The Manta Simulator
 ## A Modified Simulator based on the UVV Simulator

-# Differences
+This is is not currently used.